What is Deep Cleaning in Encinitas (Deep Scaling & Root Planing)?

 To stop periodontal (gum) disease from progressing, your dentist may advise periodontal therapy or deep cleaning.
 This gets rid of the bacteria in the pocket and provides the necessary conditions for healing to occur.

 What is the difference between a regular cleaning and a deep cleaning?

-Regular dental cleaning is the process of removing plaque and tarter that is above the gums and deep cleaning is the process of removing plaque, tarter and calculus (hard form of plaque) that is below the gums.
+Regular dental cleaning is the process of removing plaque and tartar that is above the gums and deep cleaning is the process of removing plaque, tartar, and calculus (a hard form of plaque) that is below the gums.

 Does it hurt?